glacier-modding/g2-mods/README.md

 HITMAN 2 is the main focus at the moment, but modifications will likely hopefully end up expanding to all Glacier² Engine games, more work pls @B3LYP & @MrMike <3

-I've started work on this but may hit points of procrasination during building the website.
+I've started work on this website but may hit points of procrasination during building the website.
 Bare with me on our journey to success.